Content watched by Whocopied.me Skip to Content

 Are the carrot tops, the leaves, safe for my horse to eat?
 Carrot leaves, or tops, are not toxic or poisonous to humans or horses.
 You can feed the top leafy part of a carrot to horses, however, make sure that you do not overfeed them.

 Fresh carrots that haven’t been packaged can be found with the leafy tops still attached.
-There are some equine enthusiasts out there that believe that the carrot tops are toxic to horses and may cause colic.
+There are some equine enthusiasts out there who believe that the carrot tops are toxic to horses and may cause colic.
 This is not true, however, you will want to make sure they are free from pesticides.

-Quantity of carrot tops fed to horses, just like any other treat, should be limited.
+The quantity of carrot tops fed to horses, just like any other treat, should be limited.
 Overfeeding any food can be dangerous for horses and lead to colic, a severe digestive issue in horses that is potentially fatal.

 Carrot Colors